 At BCcampus, our mandate is to provide teaching, learning, educational technology, and open education support to post-secondary institutions throughout British Columbia.
-We create relevant, interesting, and engaging content for our readers, written by multiple authors with various levels of expertise.
+We create relevant, interesting, and engaging content for our readers, written by multiple authors with varying levels of expertise.
 To ensure we deliver a unified message that effectively represents BCcampus to our stakeholders, partners, media contacts, and the general public, we’ve developed this compendium to outline the preferred tone and voice for BCcampus, a style guide for web typography, and an editing guide for quick reference.

 At BCcampus, we are:

 - Collaborative – we use ‘we, us, and our’ to include the people and teams we work with

 - Facilitators – we work with others.
 We don’t make anyone do anything

 - Name–droppers – we quote our sources and share the accomplishments of the professional educators we work with to ensure they receive credit and recognition for their contribution